AethorBot/website-v2/src/routes/docs/roles.svelte.md

 ![img](/assets/button-command.png)

-And your done its this simple
+And you're done its this simple